lewang/pr-whisper/README.md

 cp sample-whisper-vocabulary.txt ~/.emacs.d/whisper-vocabulary.txt
 ```

-Then edit `~/.emacs.d/whisper-vocabulary.txt` to include the specific proper nouns and terms you use regularly.
+Then edit `~/.emacs.d/whisper-vocabulary.txt` to include contextual sentences with the specific proper nouns and terms you use regularly.

+**Format tips:**
+- Use natural sentences that provide context
+- Place difficult/critical words near the end of your prompt
+- Keep total length under 224 tokens (roughly 150-200 words)
+- Longer prompts are more reliable than very short ones

 **Custom vocabulary location:**
 By default, the package looks for `~/.emacs.d/whisper-vocabulary.txt`.
 To use a different location, set the variable in your `init.el`: